Rahat: Economy

 The township is situated close to Beersheva so its economy is related to that of the city.
 There is an industrial park in the suburbs of Rahat, and another new park was founded on 2015 called Idan HaNegev.
 Several more industrial parks are situated in the area - Beersheba and Hura.
 Residents also work in the services industry in Beersheba.
 There are several organizations that promote entrepreneurship among the 210,000 Bedouin living in the Negev, primarily aimed at Bedouin women.
 One of them is Maof, and another one focused on finding jobs is called Rian.

 In 2005 the city was one of the first to be connected to the WiMAX network.

 In 2007 the Center for Jewish-Arab economic development initiated an entrepreneurship and employment project for Rahat residents.
 Approximately 40 Bedouin women took part in it and received training in job search, computer skills and business management.
 Twelve of them have launched their own businesses (shops, clothing, hairdressing, restaurant and catering, sewing).

 In 2009 the city was unable to pay its water fees and the water supply was disconnected for five hours.
 Today Rahat has a water company that is in charge of supplying water and taking care of the sewers.

 In 2006 Rahat collected 59% of Arnona taxes, making it the Arab city with the highest tax collection rate for the Arabic population for that year.
 In 2012 Rahat increased tax collection to 71%.
 In 2013 Rahat was collecting tax from its residents and also got 44% of a nearby industrial park.

-In 2014 the rate of unemployment was 34%, compared to 14% in 2017.
-The shift has been attributed to a new industrial park, Idan HaNegev.
+In 2014 the city’s unemployment rate was 34%, dropping to 14% in 2017.
+The improvement has been attributed to a new industrial park, Idan HaNegev.